A BRIEF HISTORY OF LIFE IN REME

 breakfast before parade at 08.00hrs.
 We were a mixed lot in our squad clerks,

-other one was a nice chap and would help you out if you had any problems, as
+was a nice chap and would help you out if you had any problems, as most of us

-most of us rookies did, especially with cleaning our kit and bulling up our
+rookies did, especially with cleaning our kit and bulling up our boots so you

 I nearly forgot our greatcoat buttons and cap badge, they were brass